vincentarelbundock/tinytable/README.md

     developers to keep a tidy code base, with minimal use of messy regular expressions.

-2.  *Flexibility!* Users’ needs are extremely varied, and a table-drawing package must be flexible enough to accomodate different ideas.
+2.  *Flexibility.* Users’ needs are extremely varied, and a table-drawing package must be flexible enough to accomodate different ideas.
 To achieve this, `tinytable` builds on battle-tested and versatile frameworks like `Bootstrap` for HTML and